-Prices are likely to start at just under £28,000 and range up to just under £40,000.
+Prices start at just over £30,000 and range up to just over £42,000.
 There are three main levels of trim - 'Momentum', 'R-Design' and 'Inscription', with plusher 'Pro' variants of each.
 Every version of the XC40 is very well equipped.
 As standard, even entry-level 'Momentum' variants come with LED headlights with optional active high beam, two-zone climate control with a 'CleanZone' air-filtration system, rear parking sensors, a 12.3-inch TFT instrument binnacle display and 18" alloy wheels.
 If you upgrade to sporty 'R-Design' trim, you additionally get gloss black styling details including a contrasting colour black roof, plus diamond-cut or matt black alloy wheels, part-leather seats and aluminium dash inlays.
 Top-spec 'Inscription' variants meanwhile, enjoy fill-leather upholstery, an electric tailgate, wood detailing and a crystal glass gearlever.
 As ever with Volvo, a key focus is safety.
 An autonomous braking system is standard-fit and this system can specifically detect people and animals.
 There's also an 'Oncoming Lane Mitigation' set-up that not only stops you from pulling out into the path of an oncoming vehicle but can also steer you away from such an impact.
 Pilot Assist, Volvo's innovative semi-autonomous drive feature, is an optional extra on every XC40, as is 'Run-off Road Protection and Mitigation'.
 And Cross Traffic Alert with brake support', which warn you of oncoming vehicles when you're reversing out of a space.